 However, this route takes you up into the high ground of North-East Derbyshire, before releasing that energy in a fast descent to the Derwent valley – going the other way, you would find it a steady climb followed by an exhilarating descent into Sheffield.
 There’s a fair bit of up and down in either direction of course, and if you have a choice of starting points it might be an idea to check which way the wind’s blowing before you set off.
 Either way, it’s a great day’s ride, with regular East Midlands and Cross-Country trains between Sheffield and Derby to get you home – if you’ve still got some energy, you could always turn round and ride right back again, or make it a circular ride either via the Pennine Cycleway or Route 6 through Nottingham.

 Sheffield to Derby the pretty way:-

 You need to be heading in a southwesterly direction as you leave Sheffield.
-There are three main options here – a quieter route through Holmesfield, or the main drag of Abbeydale Rd.
+There are options here – a quieter route through Holmesfield, or the main drag of Abbeydale Rd.
 You can also go up Mickley Lane from Totley or use the Sheaf Valley route to get to Greenhill via Hutcliffe Woods and Beauchief Drive.

 If you take the long shot along Abbeydale Rd, you will climb up to Owler Bar.
 Stay on the Baslow road & hang a left at Clodhall Lane,(the Curbar turning), up to the back of Pudding Pie Hill & right at the Xroads, then follow your nose (OS map 119 helps) along the ridge keeping Chesterfield below to the left.
 It’s a Balcony route, with fantastic views to both left and right.